Tanya Lokshina: Journalism

 Lokshina's articles, dedicated to Human Rights, were published in many newspapers like the Guardian, Le Monde, the Moscow Times, Novaya Gazeta, the Washington Post.

 Lokshina was awarded for her writing in the Moscow online news website "Polit.Ru", — with other three nominees and one winner laureate Anna Lebedeva, — on the 2006 Sakharov prize, — a prize for journalism, established by entrepreneur, former Soviet dissident, Peter Vins.

 Career of human rights researcher.
 Human Rights Watch

-Lokshina worked for the human rights organization the Moscow Helsinki Group since 1998, where her researches were mostly about the second Chechen war, that began that time; Lokshina documented the Chechen war's abuses, interviewed witnesses and victims of the war.
+Lokshina worked for the human rights organization the Moscow Helsinki Group since 1998, where her research was mostly about the Second Chechen War, that began that time; Lokshina documented the Chechen war's abuses, interviewed witnesses and victims of the war.
 She travelled to Chechnya and Dagestan several times for her human rights work.

-She works at Russian office of Human Rights Watch since 2008, that time her researches were about numerous human rights violations in North Caucasus as well as at 2008 war conflict in Georgia.
+She works at Russian office of Human Rights Watch since 2008, that time her research was about numerous human rights violations in North Caucasus as well as at 2008 war conflict in Georgia.
 Later she researched situation of political persecutions of individuals in Russia, also violations of human rights in Eastern Ukraine during war conflict.